thejimbirch/jimbirch/sites/all/modules/contrib/advagg/README.txt

 Install AdvAgg Modifier if not enabled and go to `admin/config/development/performance/advagg/mod`

+*JS*

- - Check "Enable preprocess on all JS/CSS"
+ - Check "Enable preprocess on all JS"
  - Check "Resource hint src attributes found in the HTML content"
- - Enable every checkbox under "Optimize JavaScript/CSS Ordering"
+ - Enable every checkbox under "Optimize JavaScript Ordering"
- - Under "Move JS to the footer" Select
-   "All but what is in the $all_in_footer_list"
+ - Under "Move JS to the footer" Select "All but what is in the
+   $all_in_footer_list"
  - Under "Deferred JavaScript Execution: Add The defer Tag To All Script Tags" Select "All but external scripts"
  - Check "Put a wrapper around inline JS if it was added in the content section incorrectly"

- - Check "Deferred inline JavaScript Execution: Put a wrapper around inline JS so it runs from a setTimeout call."
+*CSS*

+ - Check "Enable preprocess on all CSS"
+ - Enable every checkbox under "Optimize CSS Ordering"
  - Under "Deferred CSS Execution: Use JS to load CSS" select "All in head, use link rel="preload" (If enabled this is recommended)"
- - Under "Defer CSS only on specific pages" select "All pages except those listed"
+ - Under "Defer CSS only on specific pages" select "Only the listed pages" and type in <front> in the box below
- - Under "Do not defer the first css file" select "Inline CSS (no more than 12K)"

 Install AdvAgg Compress Javascript if not enabled and go to `admin/config/development/performance/advagg/js-compress`